xprism1/files2dat/README.md

 - LXML parser

 Install both with `pip install beautifulsoup4 lxml`

-If you are on Windows, replace `C:\\Python27\\python.exe` in line 94 with the path to the Python 2 executable.
+Additionally, if you are on Windows, replace `C:\\Python27\\python.exe` in line 94 with the path to the Python 2 executable.
 Remember to use double backslash.

 ## How to use:
 Run `main.py`.